-The uncollected employee share of social security and Medicare taxes on group-term life insurance premiums paid for former employees.
+• The uncollected employee share of social security and Medicare taxes on group-term life insurance premiums paid for former employees.

-Prior guarter's adjustments.
-If you need to correct any adjustment reported on a previously filed Form 941-SS, complete and file Form 941-X. Form 941-X is an adjusted return and is filed separately from Form 941-SS.
+Prior quarter's adjustments.
+If you need to correct any adjustment reported on a previously filed Form 941-SS, complete and file Form 941-X. Form 941-X is an adjusted return or claim for refund and is filed separately from Form 941-SS.
 See section 9 of Pub.
 80 (Circular SS).